idealprojectgroup/ruby-feralchimp/Readme.md

 Feralchimp is a Ruby based API wrapper for the MailChimp API, it is modeled after [Gibbon](https://github.com/amro/gibbon) and it is not meant to be a replacement for the excellent [Gibbon](https://github.com/amro/gibbon)... that is unless you are seeking better control over your HTTP.
 On that note, it is certainly not meant to be better than the already excellent [Gibbon](https://github.com/amro/gibbon) wrapper.
 The idea did not spawn from hatred...well not of Gibbon, just of the fact that I had HTTParty and Faraday in the same Rails app when I could have had only Faraday.

-## Important information about Feralchimp and Mailchimp 2.0
+## Important information about Mailchimp 2.0

 Mailchimps 2.0 API is a moving target as they imply.
 I do not know if they have their specs fully defined but as of right now we are fully compatible